reuters-graphics/graphics-components/src/components/Block/stories/docs/snapWidths.md

 </Block>
 ```

-If you want to skip certain column widths entirely, you can add one or more class of `skip-{column width}` to the `Block`.
+If you want to skip certain block widths entirely, you can add one or more class of `skip-{block width class}` to the `Block`.

 ```svelte
 <!-- Will skip wide and go straight to normal column width on resize. -->